codeigniter-kr/ci4userguidekr/source/libraries/sessions.rst

   - CodeIgniter\Session\Handlers\DatabaseHandler
   - CodeIgniter\Session\Handlers\MemcachedHandler
   - CodeIgniter\Session\Handlers\RedisHandler
+  - CodeIgniter\Session\Handlers\ArrayHandler

-By default, the ``FileHandler`` Driver will be used when a session is initialized, because it is the most safe choice and is expected to work everywhere (virtually every environment has a file system).
+By default, the ``FileHandler`` Driver will be used when a session is initialized, because it is the safest choice and is expected to work everywhere (virtually every environment has a file system).

 However, any other driver may be selected via the ``public $sessionDriver`` line in your **app/Config/App.php** file, if you chose to do so.
 Have it in mind though, every driver has different caveats, so be sure to get yourself familiar with them (below) before you make that choice.

+.. note:: The ArrayHandler is used during testing and stores all data within
+    a PHP array, while preventing the data from being persisted.

 FileHandler Driver (the default)
 ==================================================================